SPF-OST/optihood/docs/guide/getting_started.rst

 Setting up your optimization model
 ----------------------------------

-Optihood offers a several functionalities to define an energy network, optimize it and visualize the results, which provides the user with a complete framework for optimization without the need to code by hand.
+Optihood offers several functionalities to define an energy network, optimize it and visualize the results, which provides the user with a complete framework for optimization without the need to code by hand.
 You could learn more about using optihood by walking through the remaining sections of the documentation: